-The specifics aren't actually important; it's the sentiment that counts.
-True love and loyalty in its purest form, where the only actual "Fate Worse Than Death" is being separated from the ones you care about, and everything else is worth it as long as they are there with you.
+The specifics aren't important; it's the sentiment that counts.
+True love and loyalty in its purest form, where the only actual "Fate Worse than Death" is being separated from the ones you care about, and everything else is worth it as long as they are there with you.

 It could be Hell, Purgatory, The Nothing After Death, And I Must Scream, or just a Siberian prison—if it's a choice between enduring such a fate with them or being alone and free, you will choose the terrible fate every time.
 To sum up, somehow or another two or more people will also join facing what is quite likely the end of everything, thus expressing the message that You Are Not Alone.